The Day of the Doctor: Critical reception

 "The Day of the Doctor" received critical acclaim.
 On Rotten Tomatoes, the special has 100% approval rating based on 18 reviews, and an average rating of 9.41/10.
 The website's critical consensus reads, "Doctor Who: The Day of the Doctor is a joyous marker in the series, uniting two of the most beloved Time Lords and setting them together on a rousing adventure full of crowd-pleasing nods and winks."
 Ben Lawrence of The Daily Telegraph gave the special five stars, calling it "charming, eccentric and very, very British."
-Den of Geek's Simon Brew praised the special, calling it "terrific", and stating that it was "pulsating with comedy, ambition, and top to bottom entertainment."
-However, he comments negatively on the handling of the Zygon subplot, stating their part “just fizzled out a little, after a strong build up”, and commented that the viewer may have mixed feelings on the revelation that the Doctor saved Gailfrey, rather than destroy it, stating it felt “like years of darkness was sort-of sorted out in 20 minutes (albeit with no little gravitas)”.
-Jon Cooper of The Mirror gave the episode five stars, stating that it "not only gives hardcore fans a beautiful reinvention of their favourite show but also gives casual viewers a stonking story and a reminder why we all love this show so much."
+Simon Brew of Den of Geek praised the special, calling it "terrific", and stating that it was "pulsating with comedy, ambition, and top to bottom entertainment."
+However, he commented negatively on the conclusion of the Zygon subplot, stating it "just fizzled out a little, after a strong build up", and felt that the retcon of the Doctor saving Gallifrey felt "like years of darkness was sort-of sorted out in 20 minutes (albeit with no little gravitas)".
+Jon Cooper of the Daily Mirror gave the episode five stars, stating that it "not only gives hardcore fans a beautiful reinvention of their favourite show but also gives casual viewers a stonking story and a reminder why we all love this show so much."
 SFX gave the episode five out of five stars, noting that it was not perfect but those were "churlish niggles".
-The magazine praised the three Doctors and commented on how it linked the past, present, and future of the show.
+It praised the three Doctors and commented on how it linked the past, present, and future of the show.

-Mashable's Chris Taylor stated that the episode is "one designed to please fans and newcomers alike," and that it "shows why the Doctor is finding his way into ever more homes and hearts."
-The Guardians Viv Grospok criticised various elements of the episode, commenting that she was not certain what was intended by the comedic dialogue and the episode's shifting points of view and disliked the revelation Piper wasn't playing her original character, Rose Tyler, although she eventually concluded that "it was all worth it."
+Chris Taylor of Mashable stated that the episode is "one designed to please fans and newcomers alike," and that it "shows why the Doctor is finding his way into ever more homes and hearts."
+Viv Grospok of The Guardian criticised various elements of the episode, disliking the comedic dialogue and the episode's shifting points of view.
+She further criticised how Piper was not playing her original character, Rose Tyler, though she eventually concluded that "it was all worth it."